websitecareio/drupalarticleexport/README.md

 Any custom data in each table will be exported too.
 It selects all.

+### How to use:
+Place the file drupalExportUsers.php in your drupal root directory and open it in a browser.
+Save the output to a file.

-- Export Articles
+## Export Articles
+Not yet ready

-- Export Recipes
+## Export Recipes
-- etc.
+Not yet ready